-- For example, today it’s common for many people who struggle to maintain a healthy weight to repeatedly “yo-yo diet,” lose and gain weight sometimes over and over again, or try different dietary programs throughout their lifetimes (sometimes in a restrictive way).
+- For example, today it’s common for many people who struggle to maintain a healthy weight to repeatedly “yo-yo diet,” lose and gain weight sometimes over and over again, or try different dietary programs throughout their lifetimes (sometimes eating in a restrictive food way).

 - When these behaviors start to contribute to negative health consequences, or decrease quality of life, an eating disorder is usually diagnosed.

 In some cases, behaviors associated with anorexia can lead to episodes of binge eating.
 It’s not uncommon for anorexic patients to report struggling with binge eating disorder along with purging (vomiting, taking laxatives or over-exercising, for example) due to how undereating can cause a strong instinct to overeat.
 This is often described as “binge-eating/purging type anorexia,” which involves binge eating and/or purging behaviors, along with periods of restriction, all during the same three-month period.